Best available rates across different account types for Friday, November 26, 2021

-Checking accounts are important for paying your bills or others.
+Checking accounts are important for paying your bills and other expenses.
 They don’t typically have transaction limits to keep track of, unlike some savings accounts and money market accounts.
 Here are Bankrate's picks for the best checking accounts:

 At Bankrate, we strive to help you make smarter financial decisions.
 We follow strict guidelines to ensure that our editorial content is unbiased and not influenced by advertisers.
 Our editorial team receives no direct compensation from advertisers and our content is thoroughly fact-checked to ensure accuracy.

 We regularly survey widely available financial institutions, made up of the biggest banks and credit unions, as well as a number of popular online banks.
 To find the best checking accounts, our editorial team analyzes various factors, such as: fees, minimum balance requirements and annual percentage yield (APY) offered.
 All of the checking accounts below are insured by the FDIC at banks or the NCUA at credit unions.

 The Bankrate guide to checking accounts

 Our financial experts have put together a quick guide on choosing the best checking account.
 Be sure to read the information below so you can make a financially sound decision.

 Here is additional information that will help you find the right bank account for you:

 Pros: The 1.02 percent APY on the eCentive checking account applies to qualifying balances up to $25,000.
 To earn the APY, you will need to make at least 10 debit card transactions per month (excluding ATM transactions), have at least one direct deposit or automatic payment per month and receive monthly eStatements.